bhagyaraj-varadaraju/Norman-PD-Data-Pipeline/README.md

 For running pytest: **_pipenv run python -m pytest_**

 ## Functions
-### assignment2.py
+### src/NormanPD.py
-- main(url_file) - _This is the main function   _
+- main() - _This is the main function to get input dates from the user._
+- extract_pdf_data(date) - _This function takes the date as input and extracts the data from the pdf file and returns a list of lists containing the incident data._
+- transform_data(all_dates) - _This function takes the list of dates as input and transforms the data into a dataframe with the required columns._
+- load_data(augmented_data) - _This function takes the augmented data as input and loads it into the app._

-### augment_data.py
+### src/utils/augmentation.py
-- augment_data(con) - _This function takes the connection to the database as input and augments the data with the required information.
+- augment_data(incidents) - _This function takes the connection to the database as input and augments the data with the required information.
 It returns the augmented data as a list of lists._

-### augment_utils.py
+### src/utils/augmentation_helper.py
 - get_day_of_week(date) - _This function takes the date as input and returns the day of the week._
 - get_time_of_day(time) - _This function takes the time as input and returns the time of the day._
 - get_location_ranks(db) - _This function takes the database connection as input and returns a dictionary with the location as the key and the rank as the value._
 - get_incident_ranks(db) - _This function takes the database connection as input and returns a dictionary with the incident nature as the key and the rank as the value._
 - get_emsstat(incidents) - _This function takes the list of incidents as input and returns a dictionary with the row number as the key and the emsstat_value as the value._

-### extract_utils.py
+### src/utils/extraction.py
-- fetchincidents(url) - _This function fetches the pdf file from the given url and returns the data in io.BytesIO format._
+- fetchincidents(date, url) - _This function fetches the pdf file from the given url and returns the data in io.BytesIO format._
-- extractincidents(data) - _This function takes the data in io.BytesIO format as input and extracts the data from the pdf file and returns a list of lists containing the incident data._
+- extractincidents(date, data) - _This function takes the data in io.BytesIO format as input and extracts the data from the pdf file and returns a list of lists containing the incident data._
-- createdb() - This function creates a sqlite database and the incidents table if it does not exist.
-It returns the database connection._
-- populatedb(con, incidents) - _This function takes the connection to the database and the list of incidents as input and populates the database with the extracted data.
-It does not return anything._

-### location_helper.py
+### src/utils/location_helper.py
 - get_side_of_town(location) - _This function takes the location as input and returns the side of the town._
 - get_lat_long(location) - _This function takes the location as input and returns the latitude and longitude of the location._
 - is_lat_long(location) - _This function takes the location as input and returns True if the location is already in latitude and longitude format, else False._

-### weather_helper.py
+### src/utils/weather_helper.py
 - get_weather_code(time, location) - _This function takes the time and location as input and returns the weather code._
 - get_date(incident_time) - _This function takes the incident time as input and returns the date in the format needed by open-meteo historical weather api._
 - get_weather_data(lat, long, date) - _This function takes the latitude, longitude and date as input and returns the weather data from the open-meteo historical weather api._

+### src/pages/Incidents_Frequency.py
+- plot_data() - _This plot illustrates the incident count by hour for the selected dates._

+### src/pages/Critical_Incidents.py
+- plot_data() - _This plot visualises the top 10 incident natures by the frequency of their occurence during the dates you selected.
+You can select additional incident natures to compare them against the top 10 incident types._

+### src/pages/Crime_Hotspots.py
+- plot_data() - _This graph illustrates the incident frequency by the location of the incident during the selected dates.
+You can select additional locations to compare them against the top 25 Hotspots._

 ## Bugs and Assumptions